Budibase/website/content/blog/app-building/data-access-control.md

 It’s worth noting as well that different methods are aimed at different outcomes.
 Some are aimed at preventing specific threats, while others are more concerned with managing the day-to-day access requirements of your employees.

 As such, you’ll more than likely need to use a variety of methods in tandem.
+You might also like our round-up of [in-house development examples](https://budibase.com/blog/inside-it/in-house-development-examples/).

 With that in mind, here are the broad categories of access control methods that are available to you.